Norman Lebrecht: Books

 Lebrecht published a work of social history titled Genius and Anxiety: How Jews Changed the World, 1847–1947 by Oneworld (UK) in October 2019 and by Simon & Schuster (USA) in December 2019.
 David Crane in The Spectator called it "Norman Lebrecht's urgent and moving history."
 Rebecca Abrams in the Financial Times described the book as "[i]mpressively wide-ranging in scope and unflaggingly fascinating in detail".
 Tanjil Rashid wrote in The Times: "Claims to have 'changed the world' tend to be exaggerations, but Lebrecht's subtitle, How Jews Changed the World 1847–1947, seems understated.
 The world wasn't changed, it was remade."
 Mark Glanville wrote in The Times Literary Supplement: "Lebrecht's book is an extended meditation on the question of what it is about Jews that has enabled them to change the world in so many different ways.
 He guides us through his chosen period (1847–1947) in a breathless present continuous, with an enthusiasm that holds the reader's attention.
 Besides major, familiar figures, such as Einstein, Freud, Marx, Proust and Schoenberg, his kaleidoscope of characters includes Rosalind Franklin, whose important work on the double helix has still not been fully recognized; Leo Szilard, who split the atom; and Albert Ballin, to whom Lebrecht attributes the invention of the hamburger."

+Lebrecht's next book, in 2023, was Why Beethoven: A Phenomenon in 100 Pieces.
+The distinguished Beethoven biographer Jan Swafford called it 'a connoisseur's guide to Beethoven recordings'.
+BBC Music magazine designated it 'one heck of an enjoyable read.'
+The author Gina Dalfonzo wrote, 'At all times, though, his descriptions are unforgettable.
+I was startled, amused, sometimes delighted by such critiques as “Paul Badura-Skoda, recording on a Beethoven-era Erard, clunks about like bad plumbing”; or “The space between each note is separated like chess pieces on a world championship board”; or “A 1990 Brussels recording by the Russian exile Mischa Maisky with the Argentine wanderer Martha Argerich sounds like a morning-after hotel breakfast, desultory but deeply affectionate.”
+One moment he’s vulgar, the next moment he’s classy, but always, unfailingly, he’s interesting.'